 Just a caution: not all salads are created equal.

-Either ask for these toppings on the side, in smaller portions or omit altogether.
+Either ask for these toppings on the side, in smaller portions or omit them altogether.

-Do you have any go-to tip for healthier dining out?
+Do you have any go-to tips for healthier dining out?
 Please share in the comments.